-- on an actual basis; - on a pro forma basis, to give effect to the conversion of our convertible affiliated note, as amended, into 5,076,654 shares of our common stock, in accordance with the terms of the note (see Note 10 to the consolidated financial statements found elsewhere in this prospectus), based on the initial public offering price of \$12.00 per share; and - on a pro forma as adjusted basis, to further reflect the sale and issuance by us of 3,333,334 shares of common stock in this offering at an initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses.
+- · on an actual basis: - on a pro forma basis, to give effect to the conversion of our convertible affiliated note, as amended, into 4,686,142 shares of our common stock, in accordance with the terms of the note (see Note 10 to the consolidated financial statements found elsewhere in this prospectus), using an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus and to reflect the effectiveness of our amended and restated certificate of incorporation.
+A \$1.00 decrease in the initial public offering price would increase the number of shares of our common stock issuable in respect of our convertible affiliated note, as amended, by 390,512 shares, and a \$1.00 increase in the initial public offering price would decrease the number of shares of our common stock issuable in respect of our convertible affiliated note, as amended, by 334,724 shares; and - on a pro forma as adjusted basis, to further reflect the sale and issuance by us of 4,000,000 shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses.